Publish an app in Power BI

 When you clear this option, new users you add to the app don't get Build permission.
 However, for existing app users, permissions on the underlying datasets don't change.
 You can remove Build permission manually from app users who should no longer have it.
 Read more about the Build permission.

 Allow users to copy reports

 When you check the option to Allow users to make a copy of the reports in this app, your users can save any of the reports in the app to their My Workspace or another workspace.
-To make a copy, users need a Pro license, even if the original report is in a workspace in a Premium capacity.
+To make a copy, users need a Pro or Premium Per User (PPU) license, even if the original report is in a workspace in a Premium capacity.
 They can then customize the reports to their unique needs.
 You have to select the Allow all users to connect to the app's underlying datasets using Build permission option first.
 By selecting these options, you're enabling the new copy reports from other workspaces capability.